8select/docs.8select.io/en/javascript-sdk/performance-tracking/README.md

 ## Integrating Eightlytics

-By integrating the 8select-CSE JavaScript SDKs, Eightlytics is loaded automatically when it is needed.
+By integrating the 8select-CSE JavaScript SDKs, Eightlytics is loaded automatically when needed.